AmanRai145/ToDoList/README.md

-Here's a simple README file for your To-Do List React app:

----

 # To-Do List App

 This is my first React (Next) app, a simple To-Do List application where you can add tasks and edit them later.